michaelcoburn/ansible-role-pmm-server/README.md

     pmm_server_username: admin
     pmm_server_password: admin
-If ENABLE_PROTECTION is set to true then these variables defines the username and password that will be used.
+If pmm_server_ENABLE_PROTECTION is set to true then these variables define the username and password that will be used.

 ----------